-The Approach 1 level uncertainty for the year 2018 is estimated to be 5.40%, trend uncertainty (1990-2018) is 4.92% (see Table 1-8).
-The level uncertainty for the year 1990 amounts 7.12% (see Table 1-9).
+The Approach 1 level uncertainty for the year 2019 is estimated to be 5.43%, trend uncertainty (1990-2019) is 5.14% (see Table 1-8).
+The level uncertainty for the year 1990 amounts 7.11% (see Table 1-9).

-Uncertainty of national total CO2eg emissions including LULUCF:
+Uncertainty of national total CO2eq emissions including LULUCF:

-The Approach 1 level uncertainty for the year 2018 is estimated to be 6.34%, trend uncertainty (1990-2018) is 6.00% (see Table 1-10).
-The level uncertainty for the year 1990 amounts 7.04% (see Table 1-11).
+The Approach 1 level uncertainty for the year 2019 is estimated to be 5.27%, trend uncertainty (1990-2019) is 4.94% (see Table 1-10).
+The level uncertainty for the year 1990 amounts 7.02% (see Table 1-11).

-Compared to the previous submission in 2019 (reporting year 2017), the results of the current Approach 1 analyses show very similar level uncertainties (for the year 2017) and slightly increased trend uncertainties.
+Compared to the previous submission in 2020 (reporting year 2018), the results of the current Approach 1 analyses show similar uncertainties for the assessment including excluding LULUCF and lower uncertainties for the assessment including LULUCF.

-- Level uncertainty 2017 (previous submission): 5.42% (excluding LULUCF) and 5.47% (including LULUCF) - Trend uncertainty 1990-2017 (previous submission): 5.30% (excluding LULUCF) and 5.21% (including LULUCF)
+- Level uncertainty 2018 (previous submission): 5.40% (excluding LULUCF) and 6.34% (including LULUCF) - Trend uncertainty 1990-2018 (previous submission): 4.92% (excluding LULUCF) and 6.00% (including LULUCF)

-The results for the uncertainty analysis for the year 2018 excluding LULUCF categories are very similar to the previous submission, since both, the emissions (per sectors) and the uncertainty values have remained similar.
-However, the results for the uncertainty analysis for 2018 including LULUCF categories are clearly different form the previous submission: due to a recalculation in source category 4A1 Forest land remaining forest land (see chapter 6.4.5 for details), the CO2 emission levels have strongly changed from a slight sink to a significant source of CO2 emissions, which leads to a higher overall level and trend uncertainty of the inventory than in the previous submission.
+The results for the uncertainty analysis for the year 2019 excluding LULUCF categories are very similar to the previous submission, since both, the emissions (per sectors) and the uncertainty estimates per category have remained similar.
+However, the results for the uncertainty analysis for 2019 including LULUCF categories are around one percentage point lower than for the previous submission (for both, the level and the trend assessment).
+This decrease is mainly driven by a decrease of emissions from source category 4A1 Forest land remaining forest land between the years 2018 and 2019 (see Table 6-2).
+Furthermore, the emission factor uncertainty for 4A1 was slightly reduced in the current submission (see chp.
+6.1.5).